amangup/coding-bootcamp/final_project/Readme.md

 The global libary of ebooks, or even personal libraries, can potentially include hundreds or even thousands of ebooks.
 Here are some suggestions which can make it easier to find what want to read:

 - Navigation which uses the letters of the alphabet to help choose the book - either by the title, or by the author name.
-- A search bar that finds books with that word in the title or in the author fields of the book.
+- A search bar that finds books with the words entered in the title or in the author fields of the book.

 ## Implementation considerations

 ### E-book format

 The web app will support the [ePUB e-book format](https://en.wikipedia.org/wiki/EPUB).
-This is a widely used format to store ebooks, and most books available to download online are shared in this format.
+This is a widely used format to store and share ebooks, and most books available to download online are shared in this format.

 ePub format contains the _metadata_ of the book (title, author, etc.), and also includes the whole contents of the book formatted in a readable manner.
 We need to be able to extract that metadata, and also render the book in the browser.

 #### Reading ePUB metadata

-I have included a file called `epub_metadata.py` in this folder which has an example code to extract the book details from the epub file.
+I have included a file called `epub_metadata.py` in this folder which has example code to extract the book details from the epub file.
 Note that it needs an external dependency `lxml` to be installed.

-For all the ebooks on the web app, you will need to extract the metadata from the book and store in a DB table.
+For all the ebooks on the web app, you will need to extract the metadata from the book and store it in a DB table.

 #### Rendering ePUB books